fruitbox12/NeuRacle/README.md

 Datas with >2/3 staked weight of that round will also be validated.

-**For a simple showcase**, this prototype will be un-sharded, that mean each validators will validate all datas at the same time (Not divided into validator sets to bring more scalability or divided into data sources to bring more security).
-Datas will also be validated (Reaching Consensus) in 1 round of voting.
-The prototype also won't use NeuRacle Storage or User Incentive Program.

 ## Some thought about NeuRacle

 ### Why one source?